 What is a Rite of Passage?

-A Rite of Passage is an intentional activity, ceremony or ritual (rite) used to celebrate and acknowledge an important life transition.
+A Rite of Passage is an intentional activity, ceremony or ritual (rite) used to celebrate, mark and/or acknowledge a significant life transition.
 Journeymen specifically focuses on supporting teen boys as they begin their process of becoming a young man.
 Through healthy challenge, the cultivation of meaningful relationships, and guided exploration, participants will step boldly into their lives with a renewed sense of purpose, power, and identity.

 Stage 1: Separation ->

 The first few days involve arrival, saying goodbye to the families, learning the forms and codes of community living, embracing the natural environment, and cutting loose from the digital world.
 Participants may elect to symbolize their independence during group sharing circles or through a self-generated ritual (rite).
 Other activities will include primitive skill practice, team-building, and a gauntlet of intentional challenges designed to cultivate a sense of unity and humility among the group.